Prologueyan/fairlady/README.md

 # fairlady
-simulate a snake game from other's project
+simulate a musicplayer from other's project